Prego (film)

-Prego is a 2015 independent short comedy film directed, written and produced by Usher Morgan, with the help of Seinfeld writer Andy Cowan - the film was released to the internet on December 21, 2015 after a 9 months festival run.
+Prego is a 2015 American independent short comedy film directed, written and produced by Usher Morgan, with the help of Seinfeld writer Andy Cowan - the film was released to the internet on December 21, 2015 after a 9 months festival run.
 The film stars Katie Vincent, Taso Mikroulis, Rachel Jayne, J.W.
 Harvey and Marah Vanbeekom.

 Plot

 Prego offers a humorous take on unplanned pregnancies, it follows the story of Emily (played by Katie Vincent), a young woman confronting a one-night stand (played by Taso Mikroulis) with the revelation that she's pregnant.
 Things go from bad to worse as she comes to grips with the realization that the man may not be a suited father figure to her unborn child.

 Translations

 Prego was translated and dubbed into numerous languages, including Italian, Czech, Russian, Greek and Mandarin.